Talkado/Smart-Contract-Audit/README.md

 # Smart-Contract-Audit
-# This is the audit of Talkado Smart Contract. .
+# This is the audit report of Talkado Smart Contract. .